EtnasSoft/UnityClassFormatter/README.md

-# ClassFormatter for Unity
+# UnityClassFormatter for Unity

 Automatic C# code formatter that reorganizes class members following style conventions for Unity projects.

 ## What does it do?

-ClassFormatter automatically reorders the members of your C# classes in Unity, grouping them by type and access level, while **preserving `[Header]` groupings** to not disperse related properties in the Inspector.
+UnityClassFormatter automatically reorders the members of your C# classes in Unity, grouping them by type and access level, while **preserving `[Header]` groupings** to not disperse related properties in the Inspector.

-# ClassFormatter (Git Submodule)
+# UnityClassFormatter (Git Submodule)

 This repository is included as a **Git submodule** rather than being copied into the project.
 The goal is to avoid duplicating this external tool across multiple Unity projects while keeping it available locally.